OpenFAST/openfast/docs/source/get_started.rst

     git clone https://github.com/OpenFAST/OpenFAST.git

-It can also be downloaded directly from https://github.com/OpenFAST/OpenFAST.   git.
+It can also be downloaded directly from https://github.com/OpenFAST/OpenFAST.git.

 **Compile the code:**

-See :ref:`installation`, for installation instructions (including dependency    requirements) for cmake, spack, and Visual Studio and for multiple platforms    (Linux, Mac, Windows).
+See :ref:`installation`, for installation instructions (including dependency    requirements) for CMake, Spack, and Visual Studio and for multiple platforms    (Linux, Mac, Windows).
 As an example, from the command line in a Mac or Linux environment:
 ::